Jennifer Lopez in Syracuse for Dolce & Gabbana, her yacht tonight in Ortigia

 From 8 of 23 June to 20:00 of 18 July 2022: – In Via del Teatro, on the right side of the direction of travel, the prohibition of parking with forced removal, except for vehicles involved in the events. – In Via Roma, on the right side of the direction of travel, in the section between Via G. Torres and number 104, the prohibition of parking with forced removal, except for vehicles involved in the events.

-From midnight on June 27 to 11.59 on July 22: – In Riva della Posta, on the right side of the direction of travel, in the section between Via del Forte Casanova and street number 16, the prohibition of parking with forced removal, with the exception of for vehicles interested in the events.
+From midnight on 27 June to 23:59 on 22 July: – In Riva della Posta, on the right side of the direction of travel, in the section between Via del Forte Casanova and number 16, the prohibition of parking with forced removal, except for vehicles interested in the events.

 From midnight on 29 June to 23:59 on 14 July: – Notwithstanding ODCS n ° 499 of 05/09/16, in Piazza Minerva, in Via Roma, in Piazza Duomo and in Via delle Carceri Vecchie, the transit and the parking of vehicles interested in the events.